citp/privacy-policy-historical/a/am/ame/americangolf.co.uk.md

 #### Questions

-If you have further questions about this Privacy Policy or comments on how this website can be improved, please do not hesitate to send an email to [DPO@americangolf.co.uk](mailto:DPO@americangolf.co.uk) or write to Data Protection Officer, American Golf, PO Box 2007, Liverpool, L69 3FX.
+If you have further questions about this Privacy Policy or comments on how this website can be improved, please do not hesitate to send an email to [DPO@americangolf.co.uk](mailto:DPO@americangolf.co.uk) or write to Data Protection Officer, american golf, Units 1-4, Priestley Road, Wardley Industrial Estate, Worsley, Manchester, M28 2LY, United Kingdom.

 #### Use of Personal Data for Credit Checking